ajwills72/ajwills72.github.io/_publications/hollins-2022.md

 DOI: /no-doi
 ---

 Hollins, T.J., Seabrooke, T., Inkster, A., Wills, A. & Mitchell, C.J.
-(2022).
-Pre-testing effects are target-specific and are not driven by a generalised state of curiosity. _Memory_ (accepted).
+(2023).
+Pre-testing effects are target-specific and are not driven by a generalised state of curiosity. _Memory, 31,_ 282-296.